marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 Train and test step are almost the same so I`ll get into train step and point different in test step Because we`re creating custom training loop there are two things we can use to speed up computations:

 - use `@tf.function` to use static graph computation.
 We have to use it only in one method, because every method called inside it will automatically using it.
-Additionally it will speed up calcualtions, due to optimalization tensorflow makes when it uses it.  **to debug code please remove it, use tf.print(...) not normal python print(...)**
+Additionally it will speed up calculations, due to optimalization tensorflow makes when it uses it.  **to debug code please remove it, use tf.print(...) not normal python print(...)**
 - training step uses `tf.GradientTape()` to keep track of gradients and allow backpropagation.

-train_step(...) method makes one forward pass of training + applys gradients. distributed_train_step(...) makes distributional part happens:
+train_step(...) method makes one forward pass of training + applies gradients. distributed_train_step(...) makes distributional part happens:

 - we have to use `tf.strategy.MirroredStrategy.experimental_run_v2(method_name, args=(... ,))`   <- **IMPORTANT COMA AT THE END**